ALRW/dayAsADev/courseSections/section6.md

 When and how to commit
 ---------------------

-As a final aside it wouldn't be very good if you learned all of this without touching on when and how to use git - *git-etiquete* if you will.
+As a final aside it wouldn't be very good if you learned all of this without touching on when and how to use git - *git-etiquette* if you will.

 A good rule of thimb is **commit early, commit often**.
 Whenever you make a meaningful change, make a commit.
 You don't have to push it to Github straight away: you can make several commits and then push them in one go.